tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 #### Protocol 3 - Zero-Knowledge Proof for Arithmetic Circuits

-Bulletproofs present an efficient zero-knowledge argument for arbitrary arithmetic circuits with a proof size of $ 2 \cdot [ \log _2 (n)+13] $elements with $ n $ denoting the multiplicative complexity of the circuit.
+Bulletproofs present an efficient zero-knowledge argument for arbitrary Arithmetic Circuits<sup>[def][ac~]</sup> with a proof size of $ 2 \cdot [ \log _2 (n)+13] $ elements with $ n ​$ denoting the multiplicative complexity of the circuit.
 Committed values are also included as input wires to the arithmetic circuit, which is important otherwise the circuit would need to implement a commitment algorithm.

-???
+The high level idea of the protocol is to convert the Hadamard-product relation along with the linear constraints into a single inner product relation.

+an arbitrary arithmetic circuit with $ n $ multiplication gates can be converted  into a  containing a Hadamard-product relation